Blackmane/adventofcode/README.md

 ## How to run test and code

 ```
-usage: adventofcode.py run [-h] [-t] [-e] YEAR DAY
+usage: adventofcode.py run [-h] [-t] [-e] [-b] YEAR DAY

 positional arguments:
   YEAR             current year of the AoC, is a directory name
   DAY              current day of the AoC, is a directory name, subdirectory of YEAR

 optional arguments:
   -h, --help       show this help message and exit
   -t, --test       run the tests of the current day
   -e, --timing     print execution time of the current day
+  -b, --benchmark  print benchmark of the current day
 ```

 You can run test with `-t` flag: `python3 adventofcode.py run -t 2021 day01`.
 This command run the solution too.
 With `-e` flag it enable the timing and print time elapsed.
+The `-b` flag without `-t` flag do nothing.

 Is possible to build witout run the code with the command `adventofcode.py build 2021 day01`.
 Use the same flags of the `run` command.
 ```